ks20/Product-Catalog-Website/product-catalog/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It uses React.js for client-side application with Express.js and Node.js as the backend for defining APIs and routes.

 ### `INSTALLING DEPENDENCIES:`
 To install the dependencies listed in the `package.json` file, you can follow these steps: